libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 cia2tb.s
     - fix to work on "new" CIA.

-branchwrap.s, mmufetch.s
-    - these tests can never fail

 ///////////////////////////////////////////////////////////////////////////////
 Program START - some 6510 basic commands, just as an insurance